rgstori/immich-album-suggester/ARCH.md

 1.  **Creation:** A user starts an `incremental` or `full` scan from the UI.
 The `main.py --mode` script runs.
 2.  **`pending_enrichment`:** The clustering pass identifies a new event and stores it in the database.
 It is now visible in the UI, ready for AI analysis.
 3.  **Enrichment Trigger:** The user selects one or more suggestions in the UI and clicks "Enrich."
 The UI launches one or more `main.py --enrich-id` background processes.
 4.  **`enriching`:** The backend script immediately updates the suggestion's status to `enriching`.
-The UI sees this and displays a persistent "Enriching..." message.
+The UI sees this and displays enrichment progress, keeps the album visible in the sidebar, and shows appropriate status-specific controls.
 5.  **VLM Analysis:** The script communicates with the Immich API and the VLM.
     *   **On Success:** The script updates the suggestion with the VLM's title and description and sets the status to **`pending`**.
 The suggestion is now fully enriched and ready for final user review.
     *   **On Failure:** The script sets the status to **`enrichment_failed`**.
 The UI sees this and can display an error and a retry option.